JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/freeformat_prep_ideal_case.rst

 For idealized simulations a forced mode can be useful to impose the effects of a simplified large scale environment to the model solution.
 This functionality works (LFORCING=.TRUE. in module MODD_CONF) when CIDEAL=’RSOU’ or ’CSTN’ (see 5.2.10 and 5.3) and only in the case LGEOSBAL =.FALSE. for inclusion of a geostrophic wind forcing.
 All forcing fields are issued from spatial interpolation of chronological series of 1D data (provided by the user onto the model grid).
 They are prepared during the prep_ideal_case sequence and are stored in the LFI files for further use in case of RESTART model run.

 The forcing fields can be time dependent.
 Application of the forcing begins as soon as the date and time of the first set of forcing field given by the user, is lower or equal to the current date and time of the model run.
 The forcing action of the last forcing field is remanant, this is a way to impose a stationnary forcing.
 When the current date and time of the model run is bounded by two successive forcing fields, a simple linear interpolation in time is made.
-Note that an available Newtonian relaxation forcing type on [u, v] and/or [θ, rv] is exclusive from the other physical forcings.
+Note that an available Newtonian relaxation forcing type on [u, v] and/or [:math:`\theta`, rv] is exclusive from the other physical forcings.

 The forcing information and soundings have to be added at the end of the free-format part already written for CIDEAL=’CSTN’ or ’RSOU’.
 First, the type of forcing and the number of time dependent forcing are given: